Don’t see your question, contact us.

 - Support research to investigate questions related to PrEP awareness, access, and use; and

-AIDSVu continually strives to increase the granularity and usefulness of its publicly-available data to inform local public health decision making.
-Over time, new data methods and data sources for PrEP have surfaced and AIDSVu has improved its PrEP data as a result.
+AIDSVu continually strives to increase the granularity and usefulness of its publicly available data to inform local public health decision making.
+Over time, new data methods and data sources for PrEP have surfaced and AIDSVu has improved its PrEP use data as a result.

-AIDSVu now has three different PrEP use datasets available on the site, either as interactive maps and/or downloadable datasets.
-Please see “What types of PrEP data are available on AIDSVu?” above for additional information.
+AIDSVu now obtains PrEP use data from IQVIA and includes state-level race/ethnicity data.
+Please see “What types of PrEP use data are available on AIDSVu?” above for additional information.

 You can sign up on the AIDSVu website to receive email notifications when new features or data are added to the site.

-AIDSVu currently displays PrEP data through 2018.
-The Ready, Set, PrEP program was launched in December 2019; therefore, the current PrEP use data on AIDSVu does not include any PrEP medication prescriptions provided through the Ready, Set, PrEP program.
-Future PrEP data updates on AIDSVu will include PrEP medication prescriptions provided through the Ready, Set, PrEP program.
+AIDSVu currently displays PrEP use data through 2023.
+The Ready, Set, PrEP program was launched in December 2019; therefore, the current PrEP use data on AIDSVu includes any PrEP medication prescriptions provided through the Ready, Set, PrEP program after its launch.
 For more information about Ready, Set, PrEP, visit www.getyourprep.com.

 You can sign up on the AIDSVu website to receive email notifications when new features or data are added to the site.

-How often will new PrEP data be released?
+How often will new PrEP use data be released?

 Don’t see your question, contact us.